 Throughout Argentina, toll roads are common, and drivers should expect to stop and pay tolls during their journey.

-What if I get pulled over?
+• What if I get pulled over?
 Do the police bribe in Argentina?

-If you are decent driver it is unlikely you will get pulled over in Argentina (especially since many locals drive like maniacs), but there are police checkpoints along some roads.
+If you are a decent driver it is unlikely you will get pulled over in Argentina (especially since many locals drive like maniacs), but there are police checkpoints along some roads.

 It is not likely, but it is certainly possible, to cross paths with a police officer trying to supplement their inadequate income by requesting a bribe.

-Generally they will hint or suggest you pay a fine on the spot or they will have to write you a ticket.
+Generally, they will hint or suggest you pay a fine on the spot or they will have to write you a ticket.

 Others may choose to stick to their guns, which would most likely result in the officer hemming and hawing to waste some time because you called his bluff and he doesn’t actually want to write a ticket.